knicos/kegg/README.md

 # KEGG API

 A JavaScript wrapper for the KEGG biological database.
 Results are returned as JSON objects, see below for structure details.
+There are license restrictions on the use of KEGG, along with other guidelines.
+Please check at http://www.kegg.jp/kegg/ to make sure you use the system appropriately.

 ## Installation